 - Think about investing in a light timer — this turns lights on and off and gives the impression someone is in the house.

 - Lock any windows if you can.
 If they don’t shut properly or there’s any problem with door locks, get in touch with your landlord immediately.

 - Make sure the last person to leave knows what the plan is.

-- The For Students website has loads of information, from staying connected, wellbeing and help if you’re arriving in Leeds over the holidays.
+- The For Students website has loads of information, from wellbeing, finance and help if you’re arriving in Leeds over the holidays.